K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 \textbf{Press Button} (\taskabbr{PB}): A human demonstrates how to open the lid of a kettle by pressing the corresponding button with the tip of the middle finger of either the left or the right hand.
-A single kettle instance is considered in this task (see \cref{subfig:kettle}).
+The kettle \#5 of \cref{subfig:kettles} is considered in this task.
 Both hands look similar and the demonstrator approaches the button with different hand poses (e.g., see \cref{fig:press_button}).
 To reproduce the demonstrated human motion by the robot, we design fixed maps between keypoints of human hands and keypoints on the robot hand.
-The reproduction of the \taskabbr{PB} task is considered successful if the robot reaches the button with its fingertip within \SI{5}{\mm} to the target (the button) and if the lid is opened by closing the finger with a small angle.
+The reproduction of the \taskabbr{PB} task is considered successful if the robot reaches the button with its fingertip within \SI{5}{\milli\meter} to the target (the button) and if the lid is opened by closing the finger with a small angle.

-\textbf{Fetch Tissue} (\taskabbr{FT}): In this task, a human demonstrates how to fetch tissue from two tissue boxes (\#3 and \#4 in \cref{subfig:tisse}) with different hand poses (see \cref{fig:fetch_tissue}).
+\textbf{Fetch Tissue} (\taskabbr{FT}): A human demonstrates how to fetch tissue from two tissue boxes (\#3 and \#4 in \cref{subfig:tisse}) with different hand poses (see \cref{fig:fetch_tissue}).
 The tissue boxes \#1-3 are used to train the vision models, whereas \#4-10 are used for reproduction.
-The reproduction of the \taskabbr{FT} task is considered successful if the robot can successfully grasp the tissue and pull it out of the boxes with a predefined pulling action.
-Although the shape variations between the tissue boxes \mbox{\#3-4} in the demonstrations are not obvious, box \#10 introduces large shape variation for the reproduction.
+The reproduction is considered successful if the robot can successfully grasp the tissue and pull it out of the boxes with a predefined pulling action.
+Although the shape variations between the tissue boxes \mbox{\#3-4} in the demonstrations are not obvious, box \#10 introduces large shape variations for reproduction.